Dependent Relative Tax Credit

 - Reference Material

 Who can Claim?

 Any individual who maintains a relative at his/her own expense.
 If more than one claimant, the tax credit is apportioned based on the amount each contributes in maintenance.

 Conditions to Qualify

 - Is incapacitated by old age/infirmity from maintaining him/herself

 - Is a widowed father or mother of yourself, your spouse or civil partner or a parent of your civil partner who is himself or herself a surviving civil partner, regardless of age and state of health and

 - Whose income does not exceed the specified amount.

-For 2001 onwards the specified amount is calculated as follows:
+The specified amount is calculated as follows: